 Lung Doctor Analyzes George Floyd Autopsy Report – Let’s be clear..we’ve all seen the video by now.
-It’s obvious that these police officers killed George Floyd.
+These police officers killed George Floyd.
 The Hennepin County Medical Examiner, and the independent medical examiner hired by the family of George Floyd, Dr. Michael Baden, have concluded that his death was a homicide….but their opinion differs on the cause of death.
 But if both of them declared that his death was a homicide, does the cause of death really matter?
 (YES).

-I want justice for George Floyd, and that is why I’m making this video, because the medical explanation for his cause of death, is not a simple explanation.
+I want justice for George Floyd, and that is why I’m making this video because the medical explanation for his cause of death is not simple.
 As a lung doctor, part of my job is to figure out why people can’t breathe.
-As an intensive care doctor, part of my job is to care for people who are on the brink of death.
+As an intensive care doctor, part of my job is to care for people on the brink of death.
 Like when someone can’t breathe.

 George Floyd Autopsy Analysis

 Mechanical asphyxia involves some physical force or physical abnormality that interferes with the uptake and/or delivery of oxygen.
 With asphyxia, the brain doesn’t get enough oxygen, and when the pons and the medulla aren’t getting enough oxygen, they can no longer function.
 This means they can no longer tell the diaphragm to contract, and breathing then stops.

 While this happens, the heart is also not getting enough oxygen, and typically the heart pumps slower and slower until it stops.
 Prolonged continuous application of extreme pressure on the thorax, such as with the bodyweight of several officers, is capable of causing death.
 This is important because this contributed to the death of George Floyd, in addition to the knee to the neck.
 The neck contains our airway, the trachea, and carotid and vertebral arteries, and jugular veins.